 Based in Beijing, PR China, The “Support of Regional Economic Cooperation in Asia” (SRECA) Project, commissioned by the Federal Ministry for Economic Cooperation and Development (BMZ) and implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, works with Cambodia, Lao PDR, Mongolia, PR China and Viet Nam in the context of sub-regional cooperation mechanisms such as the Greater Tumen Initiative (GTI) in Northeast Asia or the ASEAN-China Free Trade Area (ACFTA) in Southeast Asia.

-The objective of the project is to improve the conditions for regional and global trade in selected focus countries – Cambodia, Lao PDR and Vietnam in the framework of ACFTA, and Mongolia in the framework of GTI – with the PR China, to ensure the equal inclusion of the countries’ interests in regional and global integration processes.
-Special focus is put on agricultural products.
+The objective of the project is to improve the conditions for regional and global trade in selected focus countries – Cambodia, Lao PDR and Vietnam in the framework of ACFTA, and Mongolia in the framework of GTI – with the PR China, to ensure the equal inclusion of the focus countries interests in regional and global integration processes.
+Special emphasis is put on agricultural trade.

-The SRECA Project operates in three areas: 1) enhancing the access of small and medium enterprises (SMEs) to trade-related services; 2) strengthening the structures for cross-border (sub-)regional cooperation between the focus countries and China; 3) fostering regional and/or trilateral measures for knowledge exchange and experience among the focus countries and/or with China in the field of regional economic cooperation.
-In these closely interlinked areas, emphasis is put on trade facilitation and private sector development as tools of regional cooperation by providing assistance such as capacity building measures, facilitation of exchange mechanisms or sector studies.
+The SRECA Project operates in three areas: 1) enhancing the access of small and medium enterprises (SMEs) to trade-related services; 2) strengthening the structures for cross-border (sub-)regional cooperation between the focus countries and China; 3) fostering regional and triangular measures for knowledge exchange among the focus countries and/or with China regarding regional economic cooperation within the context of the Sino-German Center for Sustainable Development (CSD).
+In these closely interlinked areas, emphasis is put on trade facilitation and private sector development.
+Cross-cutting topics within implementation is on the inclusion of women entrepreneurs in regional integration processes as well as the utilisation of digital tools.

 Results achieved so far